Columbus School, Bridgeport, CT Cost: $7M | Project Area: 94,000 SF

 Built in 1970, the improvement project radically improved the functioning and image of this inner city school while enhancing the mid-century modern aesthetic of the original building and all within a very modest budget.

-- Correct handicap accessibility and life safety code deficiencies
+- To provide design, specifications and construction observation services to correct handicap accessibility and life safety code deficiencies

 - The main building entry was accessed exclusively by a ramp that exceeded the code-permitted slope.